 - Whether a CVE reported by Prisma Cloud is suspected to be a false positive (meaning there is an assumption that the CVE doesn’t exist on a package/image, but it displays on the Prisma Cloud Console)

 - Whether a CVE in Prisma Cloud is suspected to be a false negative (meaning there is an assumption that a CVE does exist on package/image, but it does not display on Prisma Cloud Console)

 Before you start with the troubleshooting workflow, check the following prerequisites for accurate scan results.

-- Connection to Intelligence Stream is up to date.
+- The connection to Intelligence Stream is up-to-date.